corridor/sqlalchemy-history/docs/configuration.rst

 The 'validity' strategy saves two columns in each history table, namely 'transaction_id' and 'end_transaction_id'.
 The names of these columns can be configured with configuration options `transaction_column_name` and `end_transaction_column_name`.

-As with 'subquery' strategy for each inserted, updated and deleted entity Continuum creates new version in the history table.
+As with 'subquery' strategy for each inserted, updated and deleted entity History creates new version in the history table.
 However it also updates the end_transaction_id of the previous version to point at the current version.
 This creates a little bit of overhead during data manipulation.

 With 'validity' strategy version traversal is very fast.
-When accessing previous version Continuum tries to find the version record where the primary keys match and end_transaction_id is the same as the transaction_id of the given version record.
-When accessing the next version Continuum tries to find the version record where the primary keys match and transaction_id is the same as the end_transaction_id of the given version record.
+When accessing previous version History tries to find the version record where the primary keys match and end_transaction_id is the same as the transaction_id of the given version record.
+When accessing the next version History tries to find the version record where the primary keys match and transaction_id is the same as the end_transaction_id of the given version record.

 Pros: